Speaking In Tongues (Glossolalia)

 Xenoglossy is speaking or writing in a natural language that was previously unknown to the speaker.
 Example - The New Testament claims that xenoglossy took place at Pentecost.
 The Book of Acts (Acts 2:1-13) describes Galileans speaking in non-native languages drawn from all over the Roman Empire, so that visitors to Jerusalem could understand them declaring "the mighty works of God".
 The visitors included Parthians, Medes, Elamites, and residents of Mesopotamia, Judea, Cappadocia, Pontus, Asia, Phrygia, Pamphylia, Egypt, Cyrenian Libya, and Rome.
 The author of the Book of Acts calls this phenomenon "speaking in tongues" and this was the first occurance of speaking in tongues in the Bible.
 The description of what happened at Pentecost is different from what is observed in modern glossolalia (what mostly Pentecostal and charismatic Christians call 'speaking in tongues'), although Christians who practice glossolalia today link what they do to what happened at Pentecost.

-Personally I do not know where to stand on this issue.
-I have seen this gift abused and I have had several bad experiences with it.
-One pentecostal church I went to believed you had to speak in tongues if you had the baptism of the Holy Spirit so a group from the church prayed over me and tried to geet me to speak in tongues but it seemed to me to simply be gibberish as anyone could do what I was doing and I wasn't edified by doing it.
+Personally, I have seen this gift abused and I have had numerous bad experiences with it.
+One pentecostal church I went to believed you had to speak in tongues if you had the baptism of the Holy Spirit so a group from the church prayed over me and tried to get me to speak in tongues, but I simply spoke gibberish as anyone could do what I was doing, and I wasn't edified by doing it.
 A Pastor at another church tried to convince me that speaking in tongues was mindless, challenging me to try to count chairs while speaking gibberish.
 I could count while doing it but I wasn't convinced.
 Numerous other groups and people have prayed over me but it has always clearly been gibberish with me moving my mouth and making the sounds, even if I'm not very mindful of them.
 I believe tongues are clearly different to the speaker than speaking gibberish as the Bible says it will edify us (1 Corinthians 14:4) and it is our spirit praying (1 Corinthians 14:14-15).
 According to people who pray in tongues, there is clearly a difference.
 In 2018, after 20+ years of seeking the baptism of the Holy Spirit and tongues, I still haven't been able to pray in tongues but I did get a sense of what it may feel like.
 As I was speaking gibberish, for a split second, I wasn't mindful of what I was saying and it almost felt like I took a back seat.
 I'm not sure if that is what it should feel like but I am going to continue to pursue tongues as God has instructed us.

 1. Justin Martyr, Dialogue with Trypho, Chapter 82.